 That track was of a bike ride I made from home to the Mt.
 Mizugaki area.
 Mizugaki is one of my favorite mountains.

 This is a report on Mt.
-Kaikomagatake in the Minami Alps.
+Kaikomagatake, the "Prince of the Minami Alps."

 It's a popular mountain--with very good reason!